 DOM (Document Object Model)

-is a way of representing the structure of a web page, where every element and attribute in the web page, along with their relationships, are represented as objects.
+provides a way to represent the structure of a web page, encapsulating every element and attribute on the page, along with their relationships, as objects.

 JavaScript and the DOM

-of this tree represent the elements and content
+represent the web page's various elements and content

-The DOM is a map that represents the structure and information about the branches and leaves, while JavaScript is the tool that manipulates and modifies this tree.
+The DOM acts as a map representing the tree's structure and the branches and leaves, while JavaScript serves as the tool to manipulate and modify this tree.

-For example, just like changing the color of a specific leaf (a specific element of the web page) or adding a new leaf, JavaScript allows you to dynamically change the content and structure of a web page.
+For example, just as you might change the color of a particular leaf (a specific element on a webpage) or add a new leaf, you can use JavaScript to dynamically change a web page's content and structure.

 Code Example: